hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922601v4-learn-the-ropes-then-trust-the-wins-self-imitation-with-progressive-.md

 ---
 layout: default
-title: Learn the Ropes, Then Trust the Wins: Self-imitation with Progressive Exploration for Agentic Reinforcement Learning
+title: "Learn the Ropes, Then Trust the Wins: Self-imitation with Progressive Exploration for Agentic Reinforcement Learning"
 ---

 # Learn the Ropes, Then Trust the Wins: Self-imitation with Progressive Exploration for Agentic Reinforcement Learning